Legal & Regulatory Conference 2023

 Partner, Arnold & Porter, Washington, D.C.

-As consumer demand for “clean,” “green,” and “natural” personal care products soars, it is important to mitigate the risks of both regulatory enforcement and private litigation.
-During this session, Kristine Kruger of Perkins Coie LLP will discuss the changing regulatory landscape and recent litigation trends in the “Clean” beauty space.
-Topics will include new FDA warning letters on labeling claims and deceptive advertising, compliant product labeling, claim substantiation, and potential defenses to “clean”-related litigation.
+As consumer demand for “clean,” “green” and “natural” personal care products soars, it is important to mitigate the risks of both regulatory enforcement and private litigation.
+During this session, Kristine Kruger, Perkins Coie, will discuss the changing regulatory landscape and recent litigation trends in the “eco-friendly” beauty space.
+Topics will include potential updates to the FTC’s Green Guides, new FDA warning letters on labeling claims and deceptive advertising, compliant product labeling, claim substantiation and potential defenses to “clean”-related litigation.

 Kristine Kruger